pi0/docs-2/docs/en/what-is-dinerojs.md

-**With Dinero.js, you can perform calculations without worrying about altering original instances.** In the following Vue.js example, calling `priceWithTax` won't alter `price`.
+**With Dinero.js, you can perform calculations without worrying about altering original instances.** In the following Vue.js example, calling `priceWithTax` won’t alter `price`.
 If the instance was mutable, it would.

 ```js
 const vm = new Vue({